GuiWonder/Shanggu/README-EN.md

 - ✅ **Free to Use**: Both individuals and enterprises can freely download and use the fonts for any commercial design.
 - ✅ **Derivatives Permitted**: Modification, extension, and the creation of derivative fonts are allowed under the [OFL-1.1](./LICENSE.txt) terms.
 - ⚠️ **Restrictions**: Selling the font files individually is prohibited.

+## 📦 Font Production Process
+Based on the Japanese version of [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) and [Source Han Serif](https://github.com/adobe-fonts/source-han-serif), the font leverages "locl" (Localized Forms) features and UVS (Unicode Variation Sequence) data tables to select and retrieve hidden, tradition-compliant variant glyphs from the underlying font library.
+These are then rewritten into the core cmap (Character Code Mapping Table) as the default display glyphs.<br />
+Once the mapping relationships were established, many redrawn glyphs were further added.
+Among them, the Sans-serif style added 6,537 glyphs (including 817 glyphs directly introduced from [ChiuKong Gothic](https://github.com/ChiuMing-Neko/ChiuKongGothic)), while the Serif style simultaneously completed the redrawing of 6,659 glyphs

 ## 🙏 Acknowledgments